fadhil-riyanto/elf_hexdump/readme.md

 # todo
-- add option to print as elf64/32_ehdr struct
-- add option to jump into spesific index of shdr
+- print custom section such `.shrtab`, `.text`
+- assembly dumping (objdump like), soon...
-- add option to show all symbol inside of shdr and .
+- add option to show all symbol inside of shdr
+- add support assembly dumping for other arch (such aarch64, atmel 8 bit, etc). soon